PowerStream Product Examples

 Q: What about square wave inverters?

 A: These old-fashioned inverters are the cheapest to make, but the hardest to use.
 They just flip the voltage from plus to minus creating a square waveform.
 They are not very efficient because the square wave has a lot of power in higher harmonics that cannot be used by many appliances.
+Synchronous motors, for example, use the 60Hz component and turn the rest of the frequencies into heat.
 The modified sine wave is designed to minimize the power in the harmonics while still being cheap to make.

 Q: How do I know if I need a sine wave, or if I can live with a modified sine wave?

-A: The following gadgets work well with a modified sine wave: computers, motor-driven appliances, toasters, coffee makers, most stereos, ink jet printers, refrigerators, TVs, VCRs, many microwave ovens, etc.
+A: The following gadgets work well with a modified sine wave: electric blankets, computers, motor-driven appliances, toasters, coffee makers, most stereos, ink jet printers, refrigerators, TVs, VCRs, many microwave ovens, etc.

-Appliances that are known to have problems with the modified sine wave are some digital clocks, some battery chargers, light dimmers, some battery operated gadgets that recharge in an AC recepticle, some chargers for hand tools (Makita is known to have this problem).
+Appliances that are known to have problems with the modified sine wave are some digital clocks, some battery chargers, most light dimmers, some battery operated gadgets that recharge in an AC receptacle, some chargers for hand tools (Makita is known to have this problem in the past).
 In the case of hand tools, the problem chargers usually have a warning label stating that dangerous voltages are present at the battery terminals when charging.
 We would like to add to this FAQ any appliances that you have had trouble with, or had success with, using modified sine wave inverters.

 Q: Why do I hear buzzing on my stereo when using a modified sine wave inverter?